-This paper describes a mail system that combines off-the-shelf barcode technology, tamper-proof devices, and cryptography in a fully-integrated secure franking system.
+We apply cryptographic techniques to the problem of fraud in metered mail.
+We describe a mail system that combines off-the-shelf barcode technology, tamper-proof devices, and cryptography in a fully-integrated secure franking system.
 This system provides protection against:

 - 1. Tampering with postage meters to fraudulently obtain extra postage;

-- 2. Forging and copying of postal indicia;
+- 2. Forging and copying of indicia;

 - 3. Unauthorized use of postage meters; and

 - 4. Stolen postage meters.

 We provide detailed justification for our design, and discuss important tradeoffs involving scanning strategies, encryption technology and 2-D barcode technology.

-The US Postal Service recently announced an Information Based Indicia Program (IBIP) [20, 21, 22, 23, 24] which adopts principal design features of our model
+The US Postal Service' recent Information Based Indicia Program (IBIP) announcement adopted the principal design features of our model.